QBOID Confidential and Proprietary Information

 A Web Application can launch an Android Application with an Intent as described in: Android Intents with Chrome.

-The M2 Applications are configured to receive a BROWSABLE
+The M2 Applications are configured to receive a BROWSABLE Intent with scheme intentapi on their activities.

 Below are a few examples on how to invoke the Explicit Intent, and how to receive the Intent Result for the different typical use cases.
 Examples are provided in Python with Flask + Javascript.
 Equivalent code may be written in different programming languages and different Web Server.
 The examples illustrate the usage for the Parcel App, but the same applies to the Pallet App.